 - Contact an attorney – A lawyer experienced in spa sexual abuse cases can help you learn about your rights under local laws, manage your claims, and seek damages on your behalf.

 Who can I hold liable for the sexual assault?

-There are multiple parties that a survivor of sexual abuse at a spa can hold potentially liable.
+There are multiple parties that a victim of sexual abuse at a spa can hold potentially liable.
 Some of these parties include:

 - Abuser – A perpetrator of sexual abuse can face criminal charges as well as civil liability for the physical and emotional damages caused by their actions.
 Lawsuits against the abuser may result in revocation of their professional license, jail time, and monetary penalties.

-- Owner and operator of the massage parlor or spa – Businesses and owners are responsible for ensuring that their clients are safely interacting with their employees.
+- Owner and operator of the massage parlor or spa – Businesses and owners are responsible for ensuring that their employees are safely interacting with their clients.
 Owners and operators of these businesses can be held civilly liable for failing to take preventative measures to protect their clients from sexual abuse.
-Victims can demonstrate that the owner and operator failed to adequately implement screening, instructing, and other processes while hiring and training therapists and the franchises’ employees.
+Victims can demonstrate that the owner and operator failed to adequately implement screening, guidelines, and other processes while hiring and training therapists and employees.

 - Franchise – For large spa chains, the leading franchise can also be held civilly liable for damages resulting from their negligence.
-Massage Envy, for example, has been held liable for concealing complaints of sexual abuse in their spas from law enforcement, licensing boards, and the public.
+Massage Envy, for example, has faced liability for concealing complaints of sexual abuse in their spas from law enforcement, licensing boards, and the public.